-In an effort to better understand baseline accuracy rates at detecting suspicious behavior, Sweet and Meissner (2015) conducted a study in which law enforcement officers and naïve controls watched videos of individuals who may or may not be concealing a weapon.
+In an effort to better understand baseline accuracy rates at detecting suspicious behavior, Sweet and Meissner (2015) conducted a study in which law enforcement officers and naïve controls watched videos of individuals who may or may not be concealing an unstable device (e.g., an open water bucket in a backpack).
 The authors found that both law enforcement officers and controls (without any training or experience) performed no better than chance odds and that all participants were likely to conclude that there was an object concealed even when there was not, i.e. showing a bias toward seeing threat.
-This bias can create complications such as the time spent by law enforcement officers, frustrations from innocent people confronted as suspicious, and money spent on systems that fail to improve the safety of people (Davis, et al., 2013).
+This bias can create complications including the time spent by law enforcement officers focusing on the wrong individuals, frustrations from innocent people confronted as suspicious, and money spent on systems that fail to improve the safety of people (Davis, et al., 2013).

 The goals of this present study are to test the efficacy of [name your software] and further explore what nonverbal behaviors may be associated with attempts to conceal a firearm